sparrc/cookbook/readme.md

 #### Ingredients:

-- 300g pack sausages
+- 400g pack sausages or chorizo
-- 1 onion, chopped
+- 2 red onions, chopped
-- 2 garlic cloves, crushed
+- 3 garlic cloves, crushed
 - 1 red pepper, sliced
-- 250g green or puy lentils
+- 350g green puy lentils
-- 500ml vegetable stock
+- 750ml vegetable stock
-- 100ml red wine or extra stock
+- 150ml red or white wine
+- 200g Bulgur wheat or rice

 #### Directions:

 1. Heat oil in a pan, cook the sausages until browned, then remove.
 1. Add onion, garlic and pepper & cook about 5 mins until softened.
 1. Add lentils to the pan with the stock and wine.
-Bring up to boil, then cover & simmer for 20 mins.
+Bring up to boil, then cover & simmer for 30 mins, adding sausage back for the last 10 minutes.
-1. Add sausage back to pot, and add more liquid if necessary and continue to simmer for another 20 minutes (uncovered), until lentils are soft.
+1. While the lentils are cooking, prepare the bulgur wheat.
+Add the bulgur to 400ml of water and bring to boil.
+When boiling, remove from heat and cover, let sit for 10-15 minutes.

 Chicken Marsala
 ================================================================================